tylerhiggins/project4-cs460/issues.md

 - [9] Make sure the restoreThread closes the FP
 - [12] Fix memory leaks caused by strok in restoreThread
 - [10] Make sure the recursiveRestore closes the backupDir
+- [16] copyFile needs to be able to create directories